scala/docs.scala-lang/_overviews/core/futures.md

 Otherwise, there is a risk that the thread pool in the global execution context is starved, and no computation can proceed.

-By default the `ExecutionContext.global` sets the parallelism level of its underlying fork-join pool to the number of available processors
+By default, the `ExecutionContext.global` sets the parallelism level of its underlying fork-join pool to the number of available processors
 ([Runtime.availableProcessors](https://docs.oracle.com/javase/7/docs/api/java/lang/Runtime.html#availableProcessors%28%29)).
 This configuration can be overridden by setting one (or more) of the following VM attributes: